Fragile X Syndrome

 Signs & Symptoms

-- Behavioral features including autism spectrum disorder, anxiety, and hyperactivity.
+Behavioral features including anxiety, ADHD, and autistic-like behaviors

 History of Present Illness

-- Behavioral features include hyperactivity, anxiety, and autistic-like behaviors.
+Behavioral features include hyperactivity, anxiety, and autistic-like behaviors such as hand-flapping.

 Past Medical History

-- Previous diagnosis of autism spectrum disorder or attention deficit hyperactivity disorder (ADHD) may be present.
+Previous evaluations for autism spectrum disorder or ADHD may be documented.

 Family History